adeutscher/Adventure.Report/README.md

 #### Problem

 I lean towards using Dapper in my database work to allow for more precise control over queries.
-When devloping APIs, this preference became slightly impractical for this project for a number of reasons:
+When developing APIs, this preference became slightly impractical for this project for a number of reasons:

 * Dealing with a large number of new tables
 * New tables have a large number of individual columns.